Casa La Molina - Apartment 1

 It is ideal for walkers, bird watchers, painters, explorers and anyone just wanting peace and quiet.

-This is the sister apartment to property 22943.
-Both apartments share an entrance vestibule so why not take both apartments for a celebration.
+This is a ground-floor apartment to property 22635.
 The swimming pool is only for the use of the house which has the four luxury apartments.
 The entrance to the property is by tall security gates opened by key or buzzer.